“This quorum is called to order!” Rodney almost had to shout to make himself be heard over the top of the noise that his people were putting out.

 Cradling the child to his chest, he reached down and pulled the eldest out just as he heard the sound of running feet.
 “Major!
 Major Sheppard, I have the people who can help!”
 Jinto yelled as he came back into the tent.

-“I need some glucose, some water and a syringe without a needle,” John demanded of one of the nurses as she broke open her emergency kit.
+“I need some glucose, some water, and a syringe without a needle,” John demanded of one of the nurses as she broke open her emergency kit.
 He was ignoring the nastiness that was coating the butt of the baby in his arms because the kid couldn’t help it and there had been no way to keep everyone clean while hiding.
 As soon as he had the items in his hands, he put the baby back into its caregiver’s arms and mixed up a sugar tit for the baby.
 It would help give the baby some needed energy, some water and hopefully keep the baby alive until they could find some formula or his mother.

 Rubbing the wet edge of the syringe against the baby’s lips, he squirted the solution into the little mouth.
-As soon as the baby tasted the sugar, it latched onto the open end and started to weakly suck.
+As soon as the baby tasted the sugar, it latched onto the open end of the syringe and started to weakly suck.
 John carefully pressed the plunger to keep up with the rate of the baby’s needs.
 He had a 30cc unit full and the baby had taken ten before it pulled off and panted.
 John let the tip rest against the baby’s lower lip and as soon as it tried for more, he started feeding it again.

 “Major?
 How’s the baby?” the medic asked.